sulfierry/autoencoder_molecules/README.md

 ## Contributing

 Contributions to improve the model or extend its functionalities are welcome.
 Please follow the standard pull request process for contributions.

+## License and Usage

+The Molecular Similarity Finder script is open-source and provided under a permissive license, granting users the freedom to use and modify it as needed.
+For comprehensive details regarding its usage and licensing terms, please refer to the script's header section.

+---

+**Important Note:** Prior to executing the script, it is advisable to thoroughly review its content and tailor it to suit your specific research or application.
+Detailed instructions and configuration options are comprehensively documented within the script itself.